• Skip to main content

 1. Mycoplasma is caused by the infective organism M pneumoniae.
 This was first isolated from cattle in 1898 and first described in humans in the USA in 1938, when it was initially thought to be a virus.
 This is a slightly unusual organism in that, unlike bacteria, it lacks a cell wall and, unlike viruses, it does not need a host for replication.
 It is one of the smallest known free-living forms of life.

-2. The organism has evolved to be highly specialised and can burrow between cilia in the respiratory cells of humans.
+2. The organism has evolved to be highly specialized and can burrow between cilia in the respiratory cells of humans.
 Cilia are tiny hairs that act as filters in the air passages of the respiratory tract.
 They move back and forward with inhaled air, pushing foreign matter towards the nostrils where it is blown out or excreted through the gut.
 This movement of cilia is inhibited by the infective organism and therefore an intermittent cough develops, as the body is forced to clear excess foreign matter and debris from the lungs.